coding-competitions/sound-bytes/README.md

 ## Challenge

-Write a complete program, in the language of your choice, in **512** bytes or less of source code, the output of which can be interpreted as a raw audio waveform.
-The output may either be directed to `stdout` or a file name specified by command line parameters.
-Your program must also terminate by itself after approximately 30 seconds worth of raw data has been produced.
+Write a complete program, in the language of your choice, the output of which will be interpreted as a raw audio waveform.
+The output may either be directed to `stdout` or a file.
+Your program must terminate by itself after no less than 5 seconds and no more than 30 seconds worth of sound data has been produced.

-For additional guidelines, see [Golfing](Golfing.md).
+Your program may contain no more than **1024** bytes of source code, (referred as its 'golf score').
+If the file name is specified in a command line parameter, the length of the file name will not be counted toward the golf score.
+For additional guidelines on scoring, see [Golfing](Golfing.md).

 The program must be accompanied by a `README.md` file which contains the information required to interpret the waveform, in the following format: